-After you have set a goal, you need a play of attack.
+After you have set a goal, you need a plan of attack.
 Lucky for you, I already have a plan that will work for you.

 Place the name of each category below on a piece of paper and tape it to your wall or lay it on the floor.
 These are the categories/piles where you will place the items you clean out of your space.

-Here are the categories that you will need when you start decluttering.
+Here are the categories that you will need for most spaces when you start decluttering.

 Many times you hear organizers say to just pull everything out of the space all at once and go through it.

-But that is not a good tactic for someone who is already overwhelmed by the decluttering process.
+But that is not a good tactic for someone who is already overwhelmed by the amount of clutter in their home or the decluttering process.